ScottESanDiego/gmail-api-client/README.md

 - Check that Gmail API is enabled in Google Cloud Console
 - Ensure the OAuth2 scope includes `https://www.googleapis.com/auth/gmail.modify`
 - Check Gmail API quota limits
+- Review verbose logs to see if retries occurred

 ### gmail-imap-transport: "IMAP authentication failed"
 - Verify OAuth2 token is valid and not expired